rails-api/active_model_serializers/docs/ARCHITECTURE.md

 The **`ActiveModel::Adapter`** describes the structure of the JSON document generated from a serializer.
 For example, the `Attributes` example represents each serializer as its unmodified attributes.
-The `JsonApi` adatper represents the serializer as a [JSON API](jsonapi.org/) document.
+The `JsonApi` adapter represents the serializer as a [JSON API](jsonapi.org/) document.

 The **`ActiveModel::SerializableResource`** acts to coordinate the serializer(s) and adapter to an object that responds to `to_json`, and `as_json`.
 It is used in the controller to encapsulate the serialization resource when rendered.
-Thus, it can be used on its own to serialize a resource outside of a controller, as well.
+However, it can also be used on its own to serialize a resource outside of a controller, as well.

 ## Primitive handling